European Electric Skateboard Regulations 2026

 The limit varies: 25 km/h in France, Belgium, Greece and Lithuania; 20 km/h in Poland, Sweden and Denmark.
 Unrestricted "Sport" versions are reserved for private land.

 Yes, on public roads.
-Germany requires type approval (eKFV) which is impossible to obtain for skateboards.
+Germany requires homologation (eKFV) which is impossible to obtain for skateboards.
 Fine: €70 + 1 Flensburg point.
-Use only permitted on private land.
+Use permitted only on private land.

 Yes.
-The Netherlands forbids all vehicles without RDW type approval.
+The Netherlands prohibits all vehicles without RDW homologation.
 Fine: €380-410, possible confiscation.

 Where can you ride an electric skateboard in Europe?

 Favourable countries: France, Belgium, Finland, Denmark, Greece, Poland, Sweden and the Baltic states.
 Generally on cycle paths.
-Pavements are forbidden almost everywhere.
+Pavements are prohibited almost everywhere.

 What is the minimum age to ride an electric skateboard?

-Variable: 14 years in France, 10 years in Poland, 15 years in Denmark, 16 years in Lithuania.
-In Belgium: 13 years on roads, 10 years on pavements.
+Variable: 14 years old in France, 10 years old in Poland, 15 years old in Denmark, 16 years old in Lithuania.
+In Belgium: 13 years old on roads, 10 years old on pavements.

 What is the fine for a non-compliant electric skateboard?

-All our models are available in a road-legal version, limited to 25 km/h in accordance with the French EDPM decree.
-Equipment included: front/rear lights, horn, reflectors.
+All our models are available in a road-legal version, limited to 25 km/h in accordance with the French PMD decree.
+Equipment included: front/rear lights, audible warning device, reflectors.

-🏙️ Switcher V3 City - EDPM – Urban, compact, ideal for daily commutes
+🏙️ Switcher V3 City - PMD - Urban, compact, ideal for daily commutes

-🏔️ Xplorer V2 - EDPM – All-terrain, large pneumatic tyres
+🏔️ Xplorer V2 - PMD - All-terrain, large pneumatic tyres

-Europe is moving towards greater mobility, but electric skateboarding remains an area where each country draws its own lines.
+Europe is moving towards freer mobility, but electric skateboarding remains a field where each country draws its own lines.
 Some lead the way, others hold back, and many leave things unclear.

-At Evo-Spirit, we believe the road belongs to those who dare to take it – with respect, caution and good equipment.
-Our boards are designed to adapt to existing legal frameworks, with compliant EDPM versions where required.
+At Evo-Spirit, we believe the road belongs to those who dare to take it - with respect, caution, and good equipment.
+Our boards are designed to adapt to existing legal frameworks, with compliant PMD versions where required.

 This article is based on the following official texts and sources: